 - Numerous customers reported their pets will only eat this brand.

 - Contains artificial sweetener Sorbitol and artificial coloring (yellow 5, red 3, and blue 2), as well as fillers such as ground brown rice, dried yeast, oat meal and wheat gluten.
-These are not nutritionally beneficial to goldfish and may slightly cloud your water.
+These are not nutritionally beneficial and may slightly cloud your water.

 - Does not list specific fish meal or fish oil, therefore may contain by-products.